-For the vast majority of working-age households in the United States, health insurance is attainable via three channels: employer-sponsored health insurance (ESHI), private individual insurance markets, currently known as the health insurance exchange (HIX), and public insurance mainly via Medicaid.
-A theme of many past reforms and ongoing policy debates is how to simultaneously regulate all three components of the health insurance system.1 The major goal of this paper is to contribute to this policy discussion.
+For the vast majority of working-age households in the U.S., health insurance is attainable via three channels: employer-sponsored health insurance (ESHI), the individual insurance market, currently known as the health insurance exchange (HIX), and public insurance mainly via Medicaid.
+Among the three, ESHI is by far the most popular channel.
+For example, in 2015, of the U.S. population aged 22 to 64, 68% was insured via own or spousal ESHI; around 10%, those at the lower end of the income distribution, was insured via Medicaid; and among the remaining 22%, about a third was covered via HIX.